-Adolescents' e-cigarette use drops for first time in years
+Adolescents' e-cigarette use drops for first time

 - Exposure to nicotine in e-cigarettes can have more of an effect on developing brains

-(CNN)The number of high school and middle school students who use e-cigarettes, as well as other tobacco products, has decreased for the first time in years, according to a report released Thursday by the US Centers for Disease Control and Prevention.
+(CNN)The number of high school and middle school students who use e-cigarettes has decreased for the first time according to a report released Thursday by the US Centers for Disease Control and Prevention.
+E-cigarette use among this group has only been tracked since 2011.
+Previous reports showed increases in usage.
+Use of other tobacco products has decreased as well.

-The report analyzes the results of National Youth Tobacco Surveys from 2011 to 2016.
-These annual surveys were given to American middle and high school students who voluntarily filled out the pencil and paper questionnaire.
+The new report analyzes the results of National Youth Tobacco Surveys from 2011 to 2016.
+These annual surveys were given to American middle and high school students who voluntarily filled out the pencil and paper questionnaire based on their behavior in the 30 previous days.

 And the results show that from 2015 to 2016, the rate of high-schoolers using e-cigarettes, along with hookahs and combustible tobacco products, dropped.